Circyl – The Power Platform Experts

 Use a PowerApp to request and manage your holiday or leave, either from your mobile device or your company SharePoint Intranet.
-Once requested, Flow will fire off your request to your Line Manager who can authorise or decline it from an email, a Flow notification or directly in the PowerApp.
+Once requested, Power Automate will fire off your request to your Line Manager who can authorise or decline it from an email, a Power Automate notification or directly in the PowerApp.
 Requests can be stored in an Azure SQL database so that an individual’s leave, department, team or company requests can be summarised, reported and analysed in Power BI.

 Time recording on Projects